Jentar/Link-Team/README.md

 ​
 ## What the calculator consists of?
 Our budget is divided into 6 topics:
-1. Sissetulekud
+1. Income
-2. Kodukulud
+2. Home
-3. Poeskäigud
+3. Shopping
-4. Reisimine
+4. Car
-5. Autokulud
+5. Traveling
-6. Muu
+6. Other

-## "Siia tuleb veebilehe screenshot"
+## "veebilehe screenshot"